cpoff-rv/css-grid-intro/README.md

 }
 ```

-This put Item 2 in the correct column, but it's still underneath Item 1.
-That's because we haven't specified the row.
+This put Item 2 in the correct column, but it's still underneath Item 1 because we haven't specified the row.
 Without explict instruction, Grid will make assumptions about the placement and just bump it down.

 ```css
 .grid__item--2 {